changeworld/azure-docs.pl-pl/articles/active-directory/saas-apps/sugarcrm-tutorial.md

 ms.date: 09/17/2019
 ms.author: jeedes
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 150c4b458724562fc35ef97e190c898a289c6122
+ms.openlocfilehash: fae7b80fd4d2fcec32bbef5e4cdf18e576412a86
-ms.sourcegitcommit: 1c9858eef5557a864a769c0a386d3c36ffc93ce4
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 09/18/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "71102919"
+ms.locfileid: "74231976"
 ---
-# <a name="tutorial-azure-active-directory-single-sign-on-sso-integration-with-sugar-crm"></a>Samouczek: Azure Active Directory Integracja z logowaniem jednokrotnym (SSO) za pomocą programu cukier CRM
+# <a name="tutorial-azure-active-directory-single-sign-on-sso-integration-with-sugar-crm"></a>Tutorial: Azure Active Directory single sign-on (SSO) integration with Sugar CRM

-W tym samouczku dowiesz się, jak zintegrować program cukier CRM z Azure Active Directory (Azure AD).
-W przypadku integrowania programu cukier CRM z usługą Azure AD można:
+In this tutorial, you'll learn how to integrate Sugar CRM with Azure Active Directory (Azure AD).
+When you integrate Sugar CRM with Azure AD, you can:

-* Kontrolka w usłudze Azure AD, która ma dostęp do programu cukier CRM.
+* Control in Azure AD who has access to Sugar CRM.
-* Zezwól użytkownikom na automatyczne logowanie do programu cukier CRM przy użyciu kont usługi Azure AD.
+* Enable your users to be automatically signed-in to Sugar CRM with their Azure AD accounts.
-* Zarządzaj kontami w jednej centralnej lokalizacji — Azure Portal.
+* Manage your accounts in one central location - the Azure portal.

-Aby dowiedzieć się więcej o integracji aplikacji SaaS z usługą Azure AD, zobacz [co to jest dostęp do aplikacji i logowanie jednokrotne przy użyciu Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).
+To learn more about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).

 ## <a name="prerequisites"></a>Wymagania wstępne

-Aby rozpocząć, potrzebne są następujące elementy:
+To get started, you need the following items:

 * Subskrypcja usługi Azure AD.
-Jeśli nie masz subskrypcji, możesz uzyskać [bezpłatne konto](https://azure.microsoft.com/free/).
+If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
-* Subskrypcja z włączonym logowaniem jednokrotnym w programie CRM.
+* Sugar CRM single sign-on (SSO) enabled subscription.

 ## <a name="scenario-description"></a>Opis scenariusza

-W tym samouczku skonfigurujesz i testujesz Logowanie jednokrotne usługi Azure AD w środowisku testowym.
+In this tutorial, you configure and test Azure AD SSO in a test environment.

-* Program cukier CRM obsługuje logowanie jednokrotne zainicjowane przez usługę **SP**
+* Sugar CRM supports **SP** initiated SSO

 > [!NOTE]
-> Identyfikator tej aplikacji to stała wartość ciągu, dlatego można skonfigurować tylko jedno wystąpienie w jednej dzierżawie.
+> Identifier of this application is a fixed string value so only one instance can be configured in one tenant.

-## <a name="adding-sugar-crm-from-the-gallery"></a>Dodawanie programu cukier CRM z galerii
+## <a name="adding-sugar-crm-from-the-gallery"></a>Adding Sugar CRM from the gallery

-Aby skonfigurować integrację programu cukier CRM z usługą Azure AD, musisz dodać program CRM z galerii do listy zarządzanych aplikacji SaaS.
+To configure the integration of Sugar CRM into Azure AD, you need to add Sugar CRM from the gallery to your list of managed SaaS apps.

 1. Zaloguj się do witryny [Azure Portal](https://portal.azure.com) przy użyciu służbowego lub osobistego konta Microsoft.
-1. W okienku nawigacji po lewej stronie wybierz usługę **Azure Active Directory** .
+1. On the left navigation pane, select the **Azure Active Directory** service.
-1. Przejdź do **aplikacji przedsiębiorstwa** , a następnie wybierz pozycję **wszystkie aplikacje**.
+1. Navigate to **Enterprise Applications** and then select **All Applications**.
-1. Aby dodać nową aplikację, wybierz pozycję **Nowa aplikacja**.
+1. To add new application, select **New application**.
-1. W sekcji **Dodaj z galerii** w polu wyszukiwania wpisz ciąg **CRM** .
+1. In the **Add from the gallery** section, type **Sugar CRM** in the search box.
-1. Wybierz pozycję **cukier CRM** z panelu wyniki, a następnie Dodaj aplikację.
-Poczekaj kilka sekund, gdy aplikacja zostanie dodana do dzierżawy.
+1. Select **Sugar CRM** from results panel and then add the app.
+Wait a few seconds while the app is added to your tenant.

-## <a name="configure-and-test-azure-ad-single-sign-on-for-sugar-crm"></a>Skonfiguruj i przetestuj Logowanie jednokrotne w usłudze Azure AD dla programu CRM
+## <a name="configure-and-test-azure-ad-single-sign-on-for-sugar-crm"></a>Configure and test Azure AD single sign-on for Sugar CRM

-Skonfiguruj i przetestuj Logowanie jednokrotne usługi Azure AD za pomocą programu cukier CRM przy użyciu użytkownika testowego o nazwie **B. Simon**.
-Aby logowanie jednokrotne działało, należy ustanowić relację łącza między użytkownikiem usługi Azure AD i powiązanym użytkownikiem w programie cukier CRM.
+Configure and test Azure AD SSO with Sugar CRM using a test user called **B.Simon**.
+For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Sugar CRM.

-Aby skonfigurować i przetestować Logowanie jednokrotne usługi Azure AD za pomocą programu cukier CRM, wykonaj następujące bloki konstrukcyjne:
+To configure and test Azure AD SSO with Sugar CRM, complete the following building blocks:

-1. **[Skonfiguruj Logowanie jednokrotne usługi Azure AD](#configure-azure-ad-sso)** , aby umożliwić użytkownikom korzystanie z tej funkcji.
+1. **[Configure Azure AD SSO](#configure-azure-ad-sso)** - to enable your users to use this feature.
-    1. **[Utwórz użytkownika testowego usługi Azure AD](#create-an-azure-ad-test-user)** — aby przetestować Logowanie jednokrotne w usłudze Azure AD za pomocą usługi B. Simon.
+    1. **[Create an Azure AD test user](#create-an-azure-ad-test-user)** - to test Azure AD single sign-on with B.Simon.
-    1. **[Przypisz użytkownika testowego usługi Azure AD](#assign-the-azure-ad-test-user)** — aby umożliwić usłudze B. Simon korzystanie z logowania jednokrotnego w usłudze Azure AD.
+    1. **[Assign the Azure AD test user](#assign-the-azure-ad-test-user)** - to enable B.Simon to use Azure AD single sign-on.
-1. **[Konfigurowanie logowania jednokrotnego](#configure-sugar-crm-sso)** dla programu CRM — w celu skonfigurowania ustawień logowania jednokrotnego na stronie aplikacji.
+1. **[Configure Sugar CRM SSO](#configure-sugar-crm-sso)** - to configure the single sign-on settings on application side.
-    1. **[Utwórz użytkownika testowego programu Dynamics CRM](#create-sugar-crm-test-user)** , aby uzyskać odpowiednika B. Simon w programie CRM, która jest połączona z reprezentacją użytkownika w usłudze Azure AD.
+    1. **[Create Sugar CRM test user](#create-sugar-crm-test-user)** - to have a counterpart of B.Simon in Sugar CRM that is linked to the Azure AD representation of user.
-1. **[Przetestuj logowanie](#test-sso)** jednokrotne — aby sprawdzić, czy konfiguracja działa.
+1. **[Test SSO](#test-sso)** - to verify whether the configuration works.

-## <a name="configure-azure-ad-sso"></a>Konfigurowanie logowania jednokrotnego w usłudze Azure AD
+## <a name="configure-azure-ad-sso"></a>Configure Azure AD SSO

-Wykonaj następujące kroki, aby włączyć logowanie jednokrotne usługi Azure AD w Azure Portal.
+Follow these steps to enable Azure AD SSO in the Azure portal.

-1. W [Azure Portal](https://portal.azure.com/)na stronie integracja z aplikacją **CRM** , Znajdź sekcję **Zarządzanie** i wybierz pozycję **Logowanie jednokrotne**.
+1. In the [Azure portal](https://portal.azure.com/), on the **Sugar CRM** application integration page, find the **Manage** section and select **single sign-on**.
-1. Na stronie **Wybierz metodę logowania jednokrotnego** wybierz pozycję **SAML**.
+1. On the **Select a single sign-on method** page, select **SAML**.
-1. Na stronie **Konfigurowanie logowania jednokrotnego przy użyciu języka SAML** kliknij ikonę Edytuj/pióro, aby określić **podstawową konfigurację języka SAML** , aby edytować ustawienia.
+1. On the **Set up single sign-on with SAML** page, click the edit/pen icon for **Basic SAML Configuration** to edit the settings.

    ![Edycja podstawowej konfiguracji protokołu SAML](common/edit-urls.png)

-1. W sekcji **Podstawowa konfiguracja języka SAML** wprowadź wartości dla następujących pól:
+1. On the **Basic SAML Configuration** section, enter the values for the following fields:

     a.
 W polu tekstowym **Adres URL logowania** wpisz adres URL, korzystając z następującego wzorca: